MEANDER BOOK creative letterpress

 We supply all tools and materials.
 Be sure to bring questions, some knowledge of the Lead Graffiti's work, your camera, and a notebook to record your process.

 We start a short tour of our lab and a quick demonstration of hand setting wood & metal type, a few portfolio pieces and you're on your own, exploring type cases, mixing and matching, sorting through design options.
 Each person is responsible for the words, composing the type, ornaments, borders, punctuation and spacing for one page in what will become a 14-page hard cover book (complete with printed cover, title page, and colophon) by the end of the day.

-Take a break for a pizza lunch in the studio, talk about your page design, and ask questions about creativity, typography, old-school printing, and anything that keeps you focused on your project.
+Take a break with a pizza lunch in the studio to talk about your page design and ask questions about creativity, typography, old-school printing, and anything that keeps you focused on your project.

 During the workshop, each person will print 3 copies of their book's cover using a hand-cranked press.
 Once all the pages are set and locked up, everyone will print their broadsides, which become the text blocks for the books, on an automatic press.

 Bonus no.1 : You'll sit at our Intertype line caster and keyboard your name in "hot metal" for use in the colophon.
 Mark Twain called Ottmar Mergenthaler's original machine (invented in nearby Baltimore in the 1880s) the "8th wonder of the world" for a reason.

 After everything is printed, you'll do some nimble folding and careful tearing to transform a single flat sheet of paper into a smart little accordion book (shown below).
 With no sewing and no gluing, the binding will hold the book together with a remarkable no-visible-means-of-support construction.